-When you’re having curtains made to measure the windows in your various living spaces, you not only have to decide on the kind of fabric you want to use, but also whether you want something plain or something patterned… and it can be a lot harder to make that decision than you might actually think!
+When you’re having curtains made to measure to fit the windows in your various living spaces, you not only have to decide on the kind of fabric you want to use, but also whether you want something plain or something patterned… and it can be a lot harder to make that decision than you might think!

 First of all, take a look at the room as a whole.
-If you’ve gone for something heavily decorated, with lots of home decor items and furnishings in bright colours and interesting designs, it might be a better option to go for something plain with your curtains, as this will help unify the space and stop it from becoming a bit overwhelming.
+If you’ve gone for something heavily decorated, with lots of home decor items and furnishings in bright colours and interesting designs, it might be a better option to go for something plain with your curtains, as this will help unify the space and stop it from becoming overwhelming.

 If you’ve gone for something traditional, for example, then something in a floral pattern for your curtains could work well, while a more geometric fabric choice might be better in more contemporary rooms.